 - Oregon: end of 2020 – exact date to be advised

-As soon as we have firm dates for Florida and Oregon, we will post the news on Facebook so please follow us on to make sure you are updated.
+As soon as we have a firm date for Oregon, we will post the news on Facebook so please follow us to make sure you are updated.

 ECFMG will accept OET Medicine scores from tests taken on or after 1 July 2018.
 These scores must meet the minimum passing requirements.